Can I apply for deferred entry at Merton?

-A. Usually, yes, apart from for Physics or beginners' Russian.
+Usually, yes, apart from for Physics or Beginners' Russian.
 Read more about Merton's gap year policy.

-Q. Can I apply to Merton after my A Levels?
+Can I apply to Merton after my A-Levels (or equivalent)?

-A. Yes – we welcome applications from those who have completed their A Levels or equivalents.
-Post A-level candidates should meet or exceed the same grades as pre-A level candidates (AAA-A*A*A dependent upon subject).
-Post A Level applications are generally assessed using the same procedures as for pre-A level candidates.
+Yes – we welcome applications from those who have already completed their A-Levels (or equivalent).
+Post-A-level candidates should meet or exceed the same grades and entrance requirements as pre-A-level candidates (AAA-A*A*A dependent upon subject).
+Post-A-Level applications are assessed using the same procedures as for pre-A-level candidates.

-A. Yes.
+Yes.
 Merton is committed to providing effective support so all our students can achieve their academic potential.
-Please contact us as soon as possible to discuss your additional needs in confidence.
+Please contact us as soon as possible to discuss your additional needs.
 Read more about disability support at Merton.

 Yes.
 Merton is happy to consider applications for Second Undergraduate Degrees in all the subjects we offer to undergraduates with the exception of Medicine.
 For graduate students interested in applying for Medicine we recommend the accelerated graduate entry Medical course, available at other Oxford colleges but not offered by Merton.